|

 system will run.
 Windows 95, 98 and Windows Me are generally less stable than other Windows operating systems such

-as Windows NT, Windows 2000, Windows XP and Windows Vista.
+as Windows NT, Windows 2000, Windows XP, Windows Vista and, now, Windows 7

 Icons on the Windows taskbar in the lower right hand corner of your computer screen represent programs running in the